Acumatica/Acuminator/README.md

 * `PXStringList` declarations without `PXDBString`
 * C#-style inheritance from `PXCacheExtension`

 For the errors it finds, Acuminator suggests code fixes.
-For the full list of supported diagnostics and code fixes, see Acuminator Release Notes.
+For the full list of supported diagnostics and code fixes, see [Diagnostics](docs/Summary.md#diagnostics).

 ## Code Coloring, Formatting, and Outlining
 Acuminator colorizes and formats BQL statements, which improves the readability of long BQL queries.
 You can adjust the colors in the Visual Studio settings.